Chronic Dry Eye

 - Watery eyes—which can seem confusing, given the name "Dry Eye"

 That’s why, if you think your eyes are feeling dry, itchy, gritty, or blurry at times, it’s important to speak to your doctor.
+We have several methods to test for various types of dry eye, including tear film testing, inflammation testing, and gland imaging.
+If you do suffer from dry eye, early intervention is critical to managing your condition.

 Dry Eye or MGD?